Level 2 Development

 Young Leaders Group

-By: Sonya Starnes
+by Sonya Starnes

 DC’s U Street Corridor has changed a lot in the last ten years and the newest sign of this transformation is View 14, a 185-unit Class A apartment building developed by Level 2 Development and Centrum Properties.
 In celebration of the opening, ULI Washington’s Young Leaders Group sponsored a U Street Corridor panel discussion Wednesday, November 18th, followed by a View 14 tour and a reception at Andy Shallal’s Eatonville restaurant.
-The discussion was moderated by Jair K. Lynch, President & CEO of JAIR LYNCH Development Partners and panelists included Josh Dix, VP of PN Hoffman, David Franco, Principal of Level 2 Development and Paul Robertson, President of Robertson Development.
+The discussion was moderated by Jair K. Lynch, President & CEO of JAIR LYNCH Development Partners and panelists

 Read More